mdsanima/dotfiles/lib/README.md

 Below is documentation for the libraries included in this project, which you can utilize in your own projects.

 > [!NOTE]
-> Currently, the libraries are only available within this project and cannot be installed as a package using `apt install`.
+> Currently, the libraries are only available within this project and cannot be installed as a package using `apt install` command.
->
 > However, there are plans to make it available as a standalone package in the future.

 <details>